jiao2560/AI-Study-Buddy/README.md

   - 🤖 AI Recommended Topics (from our custom backend)
   - 📈 Trending Study Materials (from the Wikipedia API)
   - 📚 Recent Study Topics (placeholder for future use)

-**Layout & Readability Fixes**

-- Fixed issues where these sections overflowed on mobile.
+- Fixed layout issues where cards overflowed or broke on mobile.
-- Grid now stacks properly on smaller screens, with uniform spacing and no content cutoff.
+- The dashboard is now fully responsive:
+  - Cards stack neatly with proper spacing on smaller screens.
+  - Margins and padding are adjusted for readability.

+**Profile Page Refinement**

-- All cards maintain padding, alignment, and consistent design for better mobile readability.
+- Updated the profile page layout for better structure and readability.
+- Removed unnecessary nested containers to simplify the layout.
+- Grouped "Your Study Materials" and "Bookmarked Materials" into balanced sections with consistent spacing and alignment.
+- Material cards in the profile now match the global design and are responsive on mobile.